-This Plan has been prepared by the Friends of Craiglockhart Woods and Nature Trail.
+This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 The Forestry and Natural Heritage Section of the City of Edinburgh Council have prepared a Management Plan.
 Their Plan focuses on statutory requirements and environmental protection.
 Our Plan aims to be people-centred and focuses on usage, access, inclusion and community involvement.
 We have tried to plan for all the different people who visit Easter Craiglockhart Hill.